lightning/bolts/07-routing-gossip.md

 indicating a channel on the output 1 of the transaction at index 845 of the block at height 539268.

+### Rationale

+The `short_channel_id` human readable format is designed so that double-clicking or double-tapping it will select the entire ID on most systems.
+Humans prefer decimal when reading numbers, so the ID components are written in decimal.
+The small letter `x` is used since on most fonts, the `x` is visibly smaller than decimal digits, making it easy to visibly group each component of the ID.

 ## The `announcement_signatures` Message

 This is a direct message between the two endpoints of a channel and serves as an opt-in mechanism to allow the announcement of the channel to the rest of the network.